simonpf/gprof_nn/doc/source/installation.rst

 Getting or updating the code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most recent version of the ``gprof_nn`` code can be obtained from GitHub using
+The central repository containing the source code for ``gprof_nn`` is located at `github.com/simonpf/gprof_nn <https://github.com/simonpf/gprof_nn>`_.
+To obtain a local copy of the code, run

 .. code-block:: console

    git clone https://github.com/simonpf/gprof_nn

-If the ``gprof_nn`` code has been updated, you can update your local copy of the by issuing the following command from the folder that you cloned the repository into.
+If you already have a local copy of the code and want to update it to the most recent version, use the following command from the folder you have copied the code to.

 .. code-block:: console